-Each state has different rules regarding what marital property is divided during a divorce and how the property is split amongst the divorcing couple.
-Marital property is the property (both personal and real) that is acquired during the marriage, which may include a wide range of items such as retirement accounts, cars, pensions and benefits, and the family home.
+Each state has different rules about the division of marital property.
+Marital property is the property (both personal and real) acquired during the marriage.
+It includes retirement accounts, cars, pensions and benefits, bank accounts, and the family home.

-The biggest factor determining how a separating couple's home will be split is whether their state follows the community property approach or equitable distribution rules.
-This article provides an introductory overview of the state laws and rules that will determine who gets the house in a divorce.
+The most significant factor determining how a separating couple's home will be split is whether their state follows the community property approach or equitable distribution rules.
+This article provides an overview of the state laws and rules determining who gets the family home in a divorce.

 State Divorce Laws

-Divorce laws vary from state to state, and these laws differ on how marital property is split between the divorcing couple.
-Note that property division rules will only apply to marital property, and will not be applied to separate property.
-For example, if the home was purchased together after the couple was married, the home would be considered marital property.
-However, if the home was inherited from one of the spouse's parents, this may be considered separate property.
+Divorce laws vary from state to state.
+These laws differ on how the divorcing couple splits marital property.
+Property division rules apply to marital property, not separate property.
+A home purchased after the couple marries is marital property.
+If one spouse inherited the house from their parents, it may be separate property.